cyrildever/neural-networks-and-deep-learning-in-golang/README.md

 ![Network 1](assets/network1.png)

-* Results on the second implementation (eq. `network2.py`) doesn't seem to go as high as the original implementation, the network reaching quickly a maximum after 6 epochs, no matter the parameters;
+* Results on the second implementation (eq. `network2.py`) finally went as high as the original implementation, but it took more epochs (rather 200 than 30), and a change of eta value (from 0.12 to 0.5) after the first 30 epochs, and still 300 neurons in the hidden layer;

 ![Network 2 with cross entropy](assets/network2-crossEntropy.png)